thehatkid/WPRelive/README.md

 ### How it works?

 Microsoft Tellme uses HTTP server for speech recognition, and Bing Search also uses it for search queries.
+Bing Search also uses it to get Today Image as a background image, and for search in Maps app.

 ### What doesn't work?

-- Actual speech recognition (decoding SirenSR, or GSM 6.10 8kHz Mono, and then get text from audio)
+- Actual speech recognition (decoding SirenSR, or GSM 6.10 8kHz Mono, and get the text from audio)
-- Bing Search API (need to investigate on JSON/NIF responses)
+- Bing Search API (needs to investigate on `jsonwithnif` JSON responses, and `withnif` responses)
-- Perhaps more, such as Today's Image for background
+- Perhaps more stuff such as Maps search, etc.

+Currently implemented services endpoints are:
+- Microsoft Tellme: Voice Recognition (`/speechreco/wp/query`)
+- Bing mobile search, but no responses yet (`/SearchService/Search.svc/{withnif,jsonwithnif}/`)
+- Bing Today Image (`/BackgroundImageService/TodayImageService.svc/GetTodayImage`)

 ## Installation